Brokerage Fraud

 FAQs

-Generally, no. Most brokerage account agreements include a "mandatory arbitration" clause.
-This means you waive your right to sue in court.
-Instead, you must resolve disputes through FINRA arbitration.
+Generally, no. Almost all brokerage account agreements include a "mandatory arbitration" clause.
+By signing the agreement, you waive your right to sue the broker or the firm in a traditional court.
+Instead, you must resolve your disputes through FINRA Dispute Resolution, where a neutral panel of arbitrators hears the evidence and makes a binding decision.
+This process is generally faster than court but offers fewer avenues for appeal.

 The Bottom Line